wakesurfer/iotmeetup/instructions/iotclient.md

 }
 fprintf(stderr,"iotcs: temperature = %2.2f, humidity= %2.2f\n", temperature, humidity);
 ```
 11. Here is an important API you need to add.
 It tells IoT that you want to "open an update session" on the client.
-This means that after this you can add multiple attributes to send and IoT will wait for you to tell it when it is ok to do so.
-In a couple of rows we will do just that.
-Add this code to iotclient.c after the previously entered section.
+This means that after this you can add multiple attributes to the **digital twin** and IoT will wait for you to tell it when it is ok to sync it with the server.
+In a couple of rows we will do just that. **Add this code** to iotclient.c after the previously entered section.
 ```
 // Start setting attribute for IOT iotcs_virtual_device_start_update(device_handle);
 ```
 12. Now lets set some attributes that we want to send to the IoT server.
-This is of course the temperature and humidity values we just read from the sensor.
-Please note that we are now changing attributes on the **"digital twin"**.
-The IoT infrastructure will keep the server and the client in sync.
-There is no need to actually "send" the data.
-Add this code to iotclient.c after the previously entered section.
+This is of course the temperature and humidity values we just read from the sensor. **Add this code** to iotclient.c after the previously entered section.
 ```
 // Set attribute
 rv = iotcs_virtual_device_set_float(device_handle, "temperature", temperature);